vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Import-vROPSUserGroup.md

 - Validates that Workspace ONE Access has been configured as an authentication source
 - Validates the user group provided can be found in VMware Aria Operations
 - Validated the role exists within VMware Aria Operations
-- Imports the group and assigns the VMware Aria Operations role.
+- Imports the group and assigns the VMware Aria Operations role

 ## Examples